leleueri/argos/README.md

 ### Sentinel

-A sentinel is an object that control a specific information provided by the JMX interface of the Cassandra server.
-If the information is considered as " *wrong* ", the sentinel will will send a notification message to the `notifiers`
+A sentinel is an actor that control a specific information provided by the JMX interface of the Cassandra server.
+If the information is considered as " *wrong* ", the sentinel will will send a notification message to the `notifiers`.

 #### LoadAvg sentinel